ReiFionn/cad-ca-1/README.md

 ## Assignment - Cloud App Development.

 __Name:__ Fionn Reilly

-### Links.
+### Links
 __Demo:__ A link to your YouTube video demonstration.

-### Screenshots.
+### Screenshots

-[A screenshot of the App Web API from the management console, e.g.
+Screenshot of the App Web API from the management console:

 ![][api]

-The Auth API is not required as its code was provided in the labs.

-]

-[A screenshot of your seeded table from DynamoDB, e.g.
+Screenshot of seeded table from DynamoDB:

 ![][db]
-]

-[A screenshot from CloudWatch logs showing an example of User Activity logging, e.g.
+Screenshot from CloudWatch logs showing an example of User Activity logging:

-jbloggs /awards?movie=1234&awardBody=Academy

 ![][cw]

-]
+Screenshot from CloudWatch logs showing an example of State Change logging:

+![][cwsc]

-### Design features (if required).
+### Design features

 ![][diagram]